Pediatric anaphylaxis

 When you take your child for medical treatment, a physician’s first priority is a physical examination.
 This will assess the child’s airway, breathing and circulation.
 Your doctor will also assess alertness and orientation.
 During the clinical diagnosis for anaphylaxis, the physician will ask parents about their children’s allergies or previous allergic reactions.

-How is Pediatric Anaphylaxis diagnosed?
+How is pediatric anaphylaxis diagnosed?

 When you take your child for medical treatment, a physician’s first step is a physical examination.
 This will assess the child’s airway, breathing and circulation.
 Your doctor will also assess alertness and orientation.